SoDvc2226/CDK_Bound_Strengthening/README.md

-# Using Christoffel-Darboux Kernels to Strengthen Moment-SOS Relaxations
+# Leveraging Christoffel-Darboux Kernels to Strengthen Moment-SOS Relaxations

 We provide the `code` and the `data` used for the numerical experiments in: